how to reserce space on campus

 You will receive two emails from the room reservation system.
 The first email is an automated confirmation that your request has been received, and your request will next be reviewed by the space owner.

 Student organizations will then have their requests reviewed by the Office of Student Involvement (OSI).
-The second email will be from SPO within 2-3 business days of submitting your request and will be one of the following:
+The second email will be from OSI within 2-3 business days of submitting your request and will be one of the following:

 - Booking Request No OSI Meeting: Your space has been held.
 You must now request event approval via MyBC.
-You do not need to meet with a member of the RSO team in the Office of Student Involvement.
+You do not need to meet with a member of the student organization team in the Office of Student Involvement.
 You may need support from the Bureau of Conferences, Media Technology Service, Robsham Theater Arts Center, or the Boston College Police Department.
 It is recommended that you print this email if additional services are need.

 - Student Booking Request Incomplete: Your space was denied because insufficient information was provided in the original request.
 You must resubmit your request.